CoLRev-Environment/colrev/docs/source/guides/manual/A_appendix.rst

 TODO: how to publish  (include a license, link at colrev/make it discoverable, do not include paywalled PDFs - not even in the history )

+call colrev prep --polish (e.g., to update references that were in print when retrieved but have been published in the meantime)

 Curation
 ------------------